 Unravel the secrets of Cologne’s Old Town

-Cologne’s Old Town, or Aldstadt, is at the very heart of the city and taking a stroll through this historic district is the perfect way to while away a day of a holiday in Germany.
-Some of its most popular attractions can be found within this picturesque area, including the city’s famous cathedral.
-Known for its lively hustle and bustle, the streets are often crowded with visitors hopping to and from bars, pubs and restaurants.
+Cologne’s Old Town, or Aldstadt, is at the very heart of the city.
+Taking a stroll through this historic district is the perfect way to while away a day of your vacation in Germany.
+Some of Cologne’s most popular attractions can be found within this picturesque area, including the city’s famous cathedral.
+Known for its lively hustle and bustle, the streets of the Old Town are often crowded with visitors hopping to and from bars, pubs and restaurants.

-Stroll through the quaint streets and alleyways to see brightly colored buildings or relax with a coffee in one of the cafés lining the area’s famous squares.
+Stroll through the picturesque streets and alleyways to see brightly colored buildings, or relax with a coffee in one of the cafés lining the area’s famous squares.
 Alternatively, take a tour of one of the breweries and sample a glass or two of Kölsch.
-Kölsch is one of the few traditional German ales and a local brew.
-This pale ale is worth the taste and found in abundance in Altstadt.
+Kölsch is a local brew, and one of the few traditional German ales.
+It’s worth the taste and can be found in abundance in the Altstadt.